Ranking Every MLB Owner, From Worst to First

 There are those who believe the Dolan brothers should spend more on talent despite their comparatively modest resources.

-Nonetheless, in four of the last six seasons, they found ways to put a playoff team on the field in what felt like a desperate attempt to bring a World Series parade to their hometown.
+Nonetheless, they have found ways to put a playoff team on the field in what felt like a desperate attempt to bring a World Series parade to their hometown.

 8. Ted Lerner (Lerner Enterprises), Washington Nationals